zoekirsh/hs-js-cartoon-collections-js-cartoon-collections-000/README.md

 ![captain-planet](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/cartoon-collections/captain-planet.jpeg)

-This method should accept an array of planeteer calls, like this:
+This function should accept an array of planeteer calls, like this:

 ```js
 planeteerCalls = ["earth", "wind", "fire", "water", "heart"]
 ```

-It should then capitalize each element and add an exclamation point at the end.
+It should then convert each element to uppercase and add an exclamation point at the end.
 The return value of this method should be an array, in this example:

 ```
 summonCaptainPlanet(planeteerCalls)